NervanaSystems/ngraph/doc/sphinx/source/core/constructing-graphs/distribute-train.rst

     however, the following configuration options have worked for nGraph devices with mixed or limited success in testing.

-In the :doc:`previous section <../constructing-graphs/derive-for-training>`,
-we described the steps needed to create a "trainable" nGraph model.
+In the previous section, :ref:`derive_for_training`, we described the steps needed to create a "trainable" nGraph model.
 Here we demonstrate how to train a data parallel model by distributing the graph to more than one device.

 Frameworks can implement distributed training with nGraph versions prior to `0.13`: